Skip to content

 In addition to the composite types above, Tact provides a special type constructor bounced<T>, which can only be specified in bounced message receivers.

-Note, while contracts and traits are also considered a part of the Tacts type system, one can’t pass them around like Structs and Messages.
-Instead, it’s possible to obtain the initial state of the given contract by using the initOf expression.
+While contracts and traits are also considered a part of the Tact type system, one cannot pass them around like Structs and Messages.
+Instead, it is possible to obtain the initial state of a given contract by using the initOf expression.

 Maps